-Let’s talk about how we evaluate film grain effects.
-There are three criteria to consider.
-They are where the grain is present in the image (as in a specific tone or hue), how much of the grain texture is visible, and the texture’s appearance.
+There are 3 criteria to consider when evaluating grain effects.
+They are: where the grain is present in the image (as in a specific tone or hue), how much of the grain texture is visible, and the texture’s appearance.

-Exposure gives you unique controls over many of aspects of film grain effects.
-On the Grain panel, I’ll select one of the presets as a first step rather than build the effect from scratch.
-Exposure’s presets are customizable, so after I adjust it to suit this image, I can save it as a custom preset to use again and again in the future.
-On this panel, you can save just the grain portion of any effects you make as a custom preset, here.
+Customizing grain behavior is one of Exposure’s strengths.
+Exposure provides unique controls over several aspects of grain effects.
+Grain panel presets can be used as a first step rather than building the effect from scratch.
+Exposure’s presets are customizable, so after the grain is adjusted to suit the image, it can be saved as a custom preset.
+From the menu, select Save As Preset to use this grain again in the future.

-The Amount controls designate where the grain effects will appear in the image’s shadows, midtones, or highlight tones.
-This decision of where to emphasize the grain effects is largely an artistic choice, but I don’t recommend applying the grain evenly across the entire photo.
-Even distribution of grain can look more like noise, which doesn’t have an analog filmic quality to it.
+Use the Amount controls to designate where grain effects will appear, whether in the image’s shadows, midtones, or highlights.
+The decision of where to emphasize the grain is largely an artistic choice, but an even distribution of grain will usually look more like noise than real grain from analog film.

 The Type section controls the visible texture of the grain effect.
 Push processing makes the film grain more pronounced and increases the image contrast.
-A few good examples of this are the variants of pushed B&W Kodak Tri-X film in the B&W FIlms presets category.
+A few balanced examples of this are the variants of pushed B&W Kodak Tri-X film in the B&W Films presets category.

 Lastly, the size of the grains themselves are controlled at the bottom of the panel.
-This is where you choose the relative size of the film grains vs the format of the film.
 Under the dropdown are popular film formats, such as 35mm, or 135.
 120, or 50mm medium format film, and 4×5 film.
 The larger the film format you choose, the smaller the grain size.
 Larger film types will produce a more subtle grain look, so 4×5 grain may work better on a portrait or an architectural shot, whereas big 135 film grain might look amazing on a dark and moody street photography scene.